Wisconsin school district releases tape of Black superintendent's comments that led to resignation

 Claude Tiller Jr. resigned on Saturday after a closed-door meeting with school board members.

-On the recording, he is caught during a break from speaking on air during a WAOK-AM radio interview referring to a female principal as a “wicked witch” and using a disparaging slang word to describe her.
+On the recording, he is caught during a break from speaking on air during a WAOK-AM radio interview on Feb.
+6 referring to a female principal as a “wicked witch” and using a disparaging slang word to describe her.
 Tiller was in Atlanta on a teacher recruiting trip.

 During one of the breaks, the show's host refers to Green Bay as “about as lily white as I have ever seen.”